 This project will explore relationships between Red List Indices at national, European, and global scales, building from re-assessment of extinction risk of all European freshwater fishes.
 Based at the Leibniz-Institut für Gewässerökologie und Binnenfischerei (Berlin, Germany), with secondments to the International Union for Conservation of Nature (Cambridge UK; 8 months).

 This is Project 8 out of 15 PhD positions currently available as part of the Inspire4Nature training programme.
 Deadline for applications: 16 April 2018 (midnight, Brussels time).
 We are no longer accepting applications to this project.
-Have you submitted an application and are you wondering what happens next?
-Check this page!

 The Red List Index (RLI) (Butchart et al. 2007; Bubb et al. 2009) has been adopted as an official indicator of progress towards the Sustainable Development Goals and the Aichi Targets.
 These are country-led processes, and so the RLI must be applicable at national levels as well as the global level.
 Moreover, because the RLI has a fairly low temporal resolution, and because some taxonomic groups encompass high proportions of Data Deficient species, it needs to be applicable across multiple taxonomic groups to deliver sample sizes with sufficient power to detect change.
 The calculation of RLIs requires repeat Red List assessments for all species within given taxonomic groups.
 All bird species have been assessed seven times, all mammals three times, and all amphibians and reptiles twice.
 All European species of freshwater fish have been assessed once (Freyhof & Brooks 2011).
 As most threatened vertebrates in Europe are freshwater fish, the contribution of this taxonomic group to the RLI is essential.
 This project will thus support a Red List re-assessment of all European freshwater fishes, as data inputs towards understanding how the RLI scales between geographic, habitat-specific and taxonomic scales.